jankazil/lcd-v2-data/README.md

     from the irregularly spaced, local time LCD v2 station observation time series, for a selected station or for stations in the selected U.S. state/territory or RTO/ISO region, and a user-specified time range.
 The time series are saved in a netCDF file.

-- Modules for processing LCD v2 station observations.
+- Modules for downloading and processing LCD v2 station observations.

 LCD v2 is provided by the [National Centers for Environmental Information (NCEI)](https://www.ncei.noaa.gov/).